ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Turtlesim.md

 Replay this ros2bag file, and you will notice the turtle moving in the same way as you recorded.

 ## 6. Advanced - Remapping and other options
-Every ROS2 command and sub-command has a list of options that you can use to modify its behavior.
+Every ROS 2 command and sub-command has a list of options that you can use to modify its behavior.
 The list of options can be seen with `-h` and included as desired.
 You can experiment with these as well and see how the commands you have already executed so far change.

 For example, when you publish a velocity command from CLI, it publishes this message continuously and the turtle keeps moving until you kill the publisher.
 You could instead give a `-r 0.5` option to make it publish at 0.5 Hz. meaning there is a slight pause before every movement.